South Fork American RiverRock-N-Water2019-10-24T13:46:32-07:00

 Raft Northern California’s: South Fork American River

-The South Fork of the American River is a great experience for those looking for a Class III whitewater rafting experience that their whole family can enjoy.
+The South Fork of the American River is a great time for those looking for a Class III whitewater rafting experience that their whole family can enjoy.
 If you’ve got high school teens and would like a more experienced rafting adventure, you might want to consider Middle Fork American River Rafting options.

 Multiple Sections for even more fun exploration

 The full South Fork American River run is about 21 miles long.
 It is possible to raft the full 21 miles in a single day on one of our whole river american river rafting trips.
 However, we recommend only doing that when the river flows are high enough to make that a fun and exciting trip.
 We only offer the whole river in a single day when the water flow is over 2,000 cubic feet per second (cfs).
 This typically only occurs in the Spring months.
 The rest of the year, it is normally far more enjoyable to spend two separate days exploring both sections at a pace that allows for exploring and swim stops.
+If you know which section you prefer to do with your group, let us know so that we can work together to customize a river trip your whole group will enjoy.

 Chili Bar Hole – great surfing fun